The write path is your architecture

 return post

-If the database write succeeds and the queue publish fails, the post exists but no worker hears about it.
+If the database write succeeds and the queue publish fails, the post exists but no worker ever hears about it.
+The fact is real and the effects never come.

-The outbox pattern removes that gap by writing the event into the same database transaction as the canonical fact.
+The outbox pattern closes that gap by writing the event into the same database transaction as the canonical fact.
+Either both land or neither does.

 CREATE TABLE posts (